Skip to content

 Program Overview

-The Ceramics Area provides students with the foundational discipline and professional skills to succeed in their careers as artists, craftspersons and designers.
+The Ceramics Area provides students with the foundational discipline and professional skills to succeed in their careers as artists, craftspersons, and designers.
 Students are introduced to all facets of professional practice within the ceramic arts.
-This includes hand building, wheel throwing, slip casting and mold making, clay and glaze formulation, as well as firing and studio management.
-The ceramic curriculum enables students to explore the use of clay and related tools and materials in support of their art and design practice while initiating dialog with issues of utility, aesthetic expression and diverse contemporary topics.
-The curriculum challenges students to think critically about their work and the work of others and to articulate informed ideas in order to advance their understanding of a broad variety of methodologies, including contemporary and emerging technologies.
+This includes hand building, wheel throwing, slip casting and mold making, clay and glaze formulation, and firing and studio management.
+The ceramic curriculum enables students to explore the use of clay and related tools and materials to support their art and design practice while initiating dialog with issues of utility, aesthetic expression, and diverse methodologies, including contemporary and emerging technologies.

 Facilities

-The 8,000 sq. ft. studio, supervised by a full-time technician, includes: wheel throwing and hand building areas, a well-stocked glaze lab with spray booth, plaster lab and individual 170 sq. ft. private studio spaces for each grad.
+The 8,000 sq. ft. studio, supervised by a full-time technician, includes wheel-throwing and hand-building areas, a well-stocked glaze lab with spray booth, and a dedicated plaster lab.
+The Ceramics Area also includes a 5,300 sq. ft. outdoor kiln pad with enclosed material storage and atmospheric kilns.

 Tools and Equipment

-30 electric pottery wheels, 7 computer-controlled electric kilns, 32 cu. ft. gas-fired downdraft kiln, 90 cu. ft. gas-fired downdraft car kiln, and 180 cu. ft. gas-fired downdraft car kiln, 300 cu. ft. wood-fired barrel-arched anagama kiln, 80 cu. ft. gas-fired downdraft salt kiln, 6 cu. feet gas-fired drum/cantilevered raku kiln, 40 cu. ft gas-fired updraft kiln, Two Brent Slab Rollers, Laguna Spray Booth, Soldner and Bluebird Clay Mixers, Bluebird and Shimpo Pugmills and a Shimpo Ballmill.
+30 electric pottery wheels, 7 computer-controlled electric kilns, 32 cu. ft. gas-fired downdraft kiln, 90 cu. ft. gas-fired downdraft car kiln, and 180 cu. ft. gas-fired downdraft car kiln, 300 cu. ft. wood-fired barrel-arched anagama kiln, 50 cu. ft. gas-fired crossdraft soda kiln, 6 cu. ft. gas-fired drum raku kiln, 40 cu. ft gas-fired updraft kiln, Two Slab Rollers, Laguna Spray Booth, Soldner and Bluebird Clay Mixers, Bluebird and Shimpo Pugmills and a Shimpo Ballmill.

 CAREER OPPORTUNITIES